Disclaimer: Just so you know, if you order an item through one of our posts, we may get a small share of the sale.

 While you may think that appearing youthful is an advantage in the dating world, it turns out that isn’t always the case.

-Distinguished trumps youth in this case.
-And the preference for older faces may win out as the population becomes more saturated with people born to so-called older parents.
+To put that another way, a distinguished look trumps youth (at least in this case).
+The preference for older faces may win out as the population becomes more saturated with people born to so-called older parents.
 For the first time ever, more women in their thirties are having babies than their 20-something counterparts are.
 You do the math.

 3. The Shirt on Your Back